andr1976/HydDown/Manual.md

 Especially at the beginning of the discharge it is considered likely that a significant temperature gradient will exist.

 ## 1-D transient heat transfer
+A few notes about vessels with poor thermal conductivity and composite materials.
+When modelling systems with high Biot number and in particular composite materials the complexity increases significantly.
+Not just beacause of the more difficult numerical problem, but even more so because of uncertainty in key parameters such as thermal conductivity, density and heat capacity.
+Composite materials such as carbon fibre or glass fibre reinforced epoxy systems can be manufactured in many different ways (fibre orientation etc.) which effects the previously mentioned propoerties.
+These properties, in particular the thermal conductivty, will influence the results significantly.
+If these properties are not accurately informed for the system to be analysed, sourcing data from literature shall be done with caution.

 ### Validation against commercial simulation tool
 The first validation case is made against the commercial tool Honeywell Unisim Design in dynamics mode.
 The initial conditions and vessel details are summarised below cf. [@tbl:1D-valid-1].